How to play the open position Dm chord and CAGED Dm shape

 We can easily turn it into two arpeggios, a Minor Pentatonic, the Minor Blues scale, Conspirian, Dorian, Aeolian (the natural minor scale), and Phrygian.

-Again, just like with the chord shape, you need real song examples in order to learn how to use scales and arpeggios in context.
+Again, just like with the chord shape, you need real song examples to learn how to use scales and arpeggios in context.

 When you sign up for my guitar courses, we solve this by, for example, playing vocal melodies for the songs we learn.
 And as we do so, we do it in every shape, including this Dm shape.

-Learn how to build minor and major guitar chords using the CAGED system.
+You can learn how to build all minor and major guitar chords using the so-called CAGED system.

 This is the foundation upon which we learn to extend chords and build arpeggios and modes as well.